simon-ritchie/apysc/docstring_markdowns/apysc/_display/scale_interface_helper.md

 ## Module summary

-Helper module for the scale interfaces.
+This module is the helper module for the scale interfaces.

 ## `get_coordinate_key_for_expression` function docstring